There are 1,196,298,727 websites in the World as of September 2020.

-Okay, we have answered the question on how many websites are there.
+Okay, we have discussed the total number of websites on the Internet.
 But what about the web-pages?

 As you already know, the webpage is something different from a website.
 Web pages are compound parts of websites.
 Sites usually consist of one or more webpages.